 Trafficking is punishable by the penalty assigned for the distribution or manufacture of the specific drug in question.
 It is a Class 2 Felony to use a cellular radio telecommunication device (cell phone or other similar mode of communication) to assist the trafficking of a controlled substance.

 Law enforcement and state prosecutors have ramped up the intensity and sheer volume of drug related charges in recent years.
-The Federal war on drugs has driven many states, including Illinois, to crack down on drug-related crimes in an effort to reduce drug use, sale, and manufacture.
-While criminalizing drug use may not be the way to reduce the prevalence of drugs in Chicago, it is certainly the tactic the state of Illinois has chosen.
+The Federal war on drugs has driven many states to crack down on drug-related crimes in an effort to reduce drug use, sale, and manufacture.
+While criminalizing drug use may not be the way to reduce the prevalence of drugs in Chicago, it is certainly the tactic this state has chosen.
 If you have been charged with a drug crime in Chicago you should contact an experienced drug crime attorney immediately to learn about your legal rights.
-Defenses to drug crimes in Illinois include:
+Defenses to drug crimes include: